 Any country can request permission to install its telescopes at the Observatorios de Canarias (OOCC) by subscribing to the International Agreement and Protocol and signing a (Third Level) Agreement with the IAC specifying the instrument to be installed.
 Under the terms of this agreement, Spain provides the site in return for a package that includes at least 20% of the available observing time.
-A further 5% of observing time at each telescope will be available for the International Time Programme (ITP), which is open to the research organizations of all of the Contracting Parties, including Spain.
+A further 5% of observing time at each telescope will be available for the International Time Programme (ITP): CALL FOR PROPOSALS (pdf) and APPLICATION FORM (docx), which is open to the research organizations of all of the Contracting Parties, including Spain.

 This Agreement confers on the Signatory Bodies an effective participation in the decision-making process by means of an International Scientific Committee (CCI).

 Countries that are currently adhered to the International Treaty